Meet* the Artists:

 Get Well Soon is Evie's first project as a dramaturg.
 Their meaningful work explores medical misogyny, cissexism and heterosexism, drawing on their lived experiences as a queer, non binary person and chronic pain patient.
 Check out their work here.

 Sam is an arts worker and occasional creative.
-She has worked on a number of feminist, change-making projects including Safer Venues WA, Camp Conscious Collective and YUCK Circus.
+She has worked on a number of feminist, change-making projects including Safer Venues WA, Camp Conscious Collective and YUCK Circus, and recent Testing Sites 2021 public artist participant.

 Sam cares passionately about the arts sector and has been working on the Fringe circuit since she was 18, when she was mistaken for a stage manager and offered her first Fringe World venue role.
 She has since worked internationally across independent film, music, arts festivals and circus projects.
 She currently studies her Masters of Cultural Leadership at NIDA, up-skilling in advocacy and cultural sustainability.